 Christchurch Town Hall, the city's premier performing arts and civic facility, is being restored.

-As part of the conservation project, which began in June 2015, the Town Hall's auditorium, entrance foyer, James Hay Theatre and the Limes Room are being restored.
-The former Boaters restaurant is also being rebuilt.
+As part of the conservation project, which began in June 2015, the Town Hall's Douglas Lilburn Auditorium, entrance foyer, James Hay Theatre and the Limes Room are being restored.
+The former Boaters restaurant (now the Avon Room) is also being rebuilt.

-The restoration of the Town Hall is due to be completed in the third quarter of 2018.
-The Council has agreed to replace the damaged Cambridge Room with a purpose-built facility for the Christchurch Symphony Orchestra (CSO).
+The Council is also replacing the damaged Cambridge Room with a purpose-built facility for the Christchurch Symphony Orchestra (CSO), giving the CSO a permanent home in the Town Hall for the first time.
 The administration and rehearsal facility will include toilets for the public and office space for Vbase, the venue management company that operates the Town Hall.
-This is a separate project within the main restoration project and is expected to be completed in early 2019.
-We are aiming to reopen the Town Hall in March 2019.

 The Town Hall is being strengthened to 100 per cent of the New Building Standard and significantly refurbished, ensuring it is a modern, world-class facility that can be enjoyed for many years to come.
 We have identified opportunities to bring the Town Hall up to modern standards, and to future-proof the building, as construction has progressed.